ni/niveristand-custom-device-development-tools/README.md

 ## Dependencies

-NI Veristand 2015 or later
+NI VeriStand 2015 or later

+## Usage

+The API is intended to be installed through a VI package, defined by the `NI VeriStand Inline Async API.vipb` build specification.
+Pre-built packages are provided as [releases on GitHub](https://github.com/ni/niveristand-custom-device-inline-async-api/releases).

 ## Git History & Rebasing Policy
 Branch rebasing and other history modifications will be listed here, with several notable exceptions: